Arctic-Bio/ForBillings/README.md

 > Also consider measuring the aspect ratio of the window on a set interval.

+> 🛠️ Additionally, **utilizing a JavaScript obfuscator** is strongly recommended.
+This makes it significantly more difficult for attackers to reverse-engineer or modify client-side logic, especially for validation or AI input interception code.

 ---

 ### 5. **Encrypted Heartbeat System (Anti-Tamper)**